BestTimesToVisit.com Logo

 attraction

-Ascend the Main Tower for breathtaking panoramic views of Frankfurt's skyline and the surrounding countryside.
-Go at sunset for a truly magical experience, with the city lights twinkling below.
-Insider tip: book your tickets online in advance to avoid queues.
+Ascend the Main Tower for breathtaking panoramic views of Frankfurt's skyline.
+Go at sunset for the most magical light show over the city's skyscrapers and the Main River.
+Book your tickets online in advance to skip the queue.

 food